Notice of Health Information Privacy Practices

 Right to Authorize Other Uses and Disclosures of Your Health Record

-You may choose to authorize others to access your medical record directly through our MyChart Patient Portal,which is an internet-based method for a patient to access certain health information electronically.
-As an adult you may authorize members of your family or others who may care for you to have proxy access to your medical record through our MyChart Patient Portal.
-Parents also can have proxy access to their child’s MyChart record until the child reaches the age of 18.
-When a child reaches age 11, however, the MyChart proxy access automatically will be limited to the viewing of automated appointment requests, coverage and benefit eligibility and details, immunizations, and the sending of medical advice messages.
+You may choose to authorize others to access your medical record directly through a Patient Portal where available.
+A Patient Portal is an internet-based method for a patient to access certain health information electronically.
+As an adult you may authorize members of your family or others who may care for you to have proxy access to your medical record through the Patient Portal.
+Parents also can have proxy access to their child’s Patient Portal record.
+In Maine, parent proxy access may continue until the child reaches the age of 18, according to applicable laws.
+In New Hampshire, parent proxy access may continue until the child reaches age 12, according to applicable laws.

-If you determine that you no longer want to share your medical information with others via proxy access, you can revoke proxy access independently through the MyChart Patient Portal or by contacting MyChart customer service at 1-855-255-2300.
+If you determine that you no longer want to share your medical information with others via proxy access, you can revoke proxy access independently through the Patient Portal or by contacting the Patient Portal customer service department specified on the Patient Portal site.

 Right to Request Restrictions on Disclosure of Your Health Record